c3d/xl/native/docs/STYLE.md

 1. Symbols in `lowercase` normally denote data types, or functions that return a data type, for example `integer` or `address`.
-By extension, prefix operators (functions) that either take or return a type will often also be spelled in lowercase, for example `new integer`, `like datagram`, `byte_size integer`.
+By extension, prefix operators (functions) that either make a type (e.g. `new integer`, `ref integer`) or convert between types (e.g. `unsigned X:integer as unsigned`) are also normally spelled using lowercase.

 2. Symbols in `UPPERCASE` normally denote modules or other compile-time constants.
 For example, `INTEGER` is the module